🎯 Learning Objectives

 Bridge Lights mimic

 by clicking on it.
-It should be on the top row of mimics. - Follow the video to make a flowchart that controls one set of lights.
+It should be on the top row of mimics. - Use the image below to help you make a flowchart that controls one set of lights.

 🥇 Gold Badge